Daniel Roth (writer): Condé Nast Portfolio

 In 2006, Roth joined Conde Nast to help launch Conde Nast Portfolio, the now shuttered business monthly.
-He was the first writer hired for what would become Condé Nast Portfolio, a business monthly launched in Spring '07.
-Wrote major features ranging from the Barry Sternlicht (founder of Starwood Hotels) and his plans to launch a new hotel empire to Steve Feinberg (founder of Cerberus) and how he planned to turnaround or teardown Chrysler.
+He was the first writer hired for what would become Condé Nast Portfolio, a business monthly launched in Spring 2007.
+He wrote major features ranging from the Barry Sternlicht (founder of Starwood Hotels) and his plans to launch a new hotel empire to Steve Feinberg (founder of Cerberus) and how he planned to turnaround or teardown Chrysler.
 One of the few journalists to have done extensive interviews with Mohammed bin Rashid Al Maktoum (at his horse track in Dubai).

 Wired

 In 2007 he moved to Wired magazine a year later, becoming a senior writer there where he wrote about technology and business, including major profiles of Better Place's Shai Agassi, Netflix's Reed Hastings, Demand Media and others.
 Some of his articles have been technology-related (iPhone; Comcast's Broadband offerings; Electric Cars) and others have been more eclectic (Financial Recovery; Society and Human/non-Human Rights; Henry Blodget: version 2).